CadQuery/cadquery/doc/cqgi.rst

 Today, three execution environments exist:

- * `The CadQuery Freecad Module <https://github.com/jmwright/cadquery-freecad-module>`_, which runs scripts inside of the FreeCAD IDE, and displays objects in the display window
+ * `CQ-editor <https://github.com/CadQuery/CQ-editor>`_, which runs scripts
- *  the cq-directive, which is used to execute scripts inside of sphinx-doc, producing documented examples that include both a script and an SVG representation of the object that results
+   inside of a CadQuery IDE, and displays objects in the display window and includes features like debugging.
- * `ParametricParts.com <https://www.parametricparts.com>`_, which provides a web-based way to prompt user input for variables, and then display the result output in a web page.
+ *  The cq-directive, which is used to execute scripts inside of sphinx-doc, producing documented examples that include both a script and an SVG representation of the object that results.

-The CQGI is distributed with cadquery, and standardizes the interface between execution environments and cadquery scripts.
+The CQGI is distributed with CadQuery, and standardizes the interface between execution environments and CadQuery scripts.

 The Script Side